dslab-epfl/tinynf/experiments/ReadMe.md

 You will also need the following software:
 - GCC 10 (any version should work, but that is the one we used for the paper)
+- The build tools Make and CMake, available under these names in most package repositories
+- The development versions of libC and libNUMA, for instance available in the `libc-dev` and `libnuma-dev` packages in Ubuntu
 - The shell utilities `bc`, `cloc`, and `indent`, available under these names in most package repositories
 - The shell utility `cpupower`, available under names such as `linux-tools-common` (Ubuntu) or `kernel-tools` (Fedora) in package repositories
 - Python 3 with the `matplotlib` package